mrcyme/Gru-classifier-for-movie-genres-based-on-synopsis/README.md

 The glove pretrain vectors can be downloaded [here](https://nlp.stanford.edu/projects/glove/).
 Embedding to use for the code is the 100d embedding.

-This code achieve a 68% Mean Average Precision at K for the top 5 predicted genres.
+This code achieve a 68% Mean Average Precision at K score for the top 5 predicted genres.